 Showcasing the solutions that worked for other SMBs helps your current prospect find a solution faster and establishes your credibility working with small and midsize businesses.

-PeopleKeep has dozens of case studies of SMBs finding success with HRAs
+PeopleKeep has a collection of case studies showcasing the success of SMBs using HRAs.

 It’s also important to note that some SMBs may go into the buying process thinking they’ll find a traditional group health insurance plan—after all, it’s what most employees expect.

-That’s why it’s important to follow up with new information to keep them engaged.
-Early on, you should make contact in various ways, including by phone, email, text message, and in-person meetings.
-You’ll soon get a sense of which form of communication your prospect responds to best, and you can tailor how you get in touch with them in the future.
+That's why it's important to follow up with new information to keep them engaged.
+Early on, you should make contact in various ways, including phone calls, emails, text messages, and in-person meetings.
+You'll soon get a sense of which form of communication your prospect responds to best, and you can tailor how you get in touch with them in the future.

 7. Stay connected with old leads